How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 - Engine sealer

 Spark plugs are built into the valve cover.
-Therefore, to change them, valve cover is to be removed first.
-So, before this, take out the spark plug tubes and put them on the side.
+Therefore, to replace them, you must remove the valve cover first.
+Before this step, take out the spark plug tubes and put them on the side.

-Once it is done, next take the clamps off the hoses that go to the valve cover using pliers that can easily unlock them.
-Next, you can use your hands to take the hose out.
+Once it is done, take the clamps off the hoses that go to the valve cover using pliers that can easily unlock them.
+Next, you can use your hands to remove the hose.

-After this, remove the wiring harness of the top of the valve cover.
-Once accomplished, now you can get a big socket and power handle to take the nuts out of the valve cover (For this, make sure to remove the nuts one by one with the tool unless it gets easy to remove the one with the fingers.
+Then, remove the wiring harness on the top of the valve cover.
+Once accomplished, you can get a big socket and power handle to take the nuts out of the valve cover.
+For this, make sure to remove the nuts one by one with the tools unless it is easy to pry them loose with your hands.

-Then, get the screwdriver and pry under the valve cover as it is often stuck on.
-With the little wiggling and prying, one can easily get it off.
+Now, get the screwdriver and pry under the valve cover as it is often stuck on.
+With a little wiggling and prying, one can easily get it off.

-Now after the valve cover is removed, the seals located in each of the spark plugs can be noticed.
-Basically, these seals are the major cause of oil on spark plug threads, which allowed the oil to seep into the spark plug.
+Now after the valve cover is removed, the seals located in each of the spark plugs can be removed.

 Getting the gasket as per the shape of the component is essential.
 Moreover, one must also check the material and the quality of the gasket, before purchasing it for the vehicle.
 Normally, the high-quality silicone material is considered good for the durability of the car and the valve cover gasket.
 Furthermore, these don’t need retyping often, which not only reduces the work but at the same time expenditure, too.

 Lastly, one needs to place the spark plug gasket on the rim of the spark plug well.
-These are actually circular in shape, which is placed in the same manner using the liquid sealant as the valve cover gasket.
-Once finished with it, now bolt the nuts in the order 2-3-1-4 that were removed earlier, in order to avoid any damage to the valve cover.
+These are actually circular in shape and is placed in the same manner using the liquid sealant as the valve cover gasket.
+Once finished with it, bolt the nuts in the order 2-3-1-4 that were removed earlier, in order to avoid any damage to the valve cover.

 Afterward, place everything back in position and make sure to rinse the oil off the parts (which would have spilled around) by using the oil cleaner.

-To wrap it up, spark plugs role is quite larger than its size in the functioning of the engine.
-Therefore, it’s the responsibility of the car owner to keep a check on the condition of the engine and determine that there is no oil on spark plug threads.
+To wrap it up, the spark plug’s role is quite larger than its size in the functioning of the engine.
+Therefore, it’s the responsibility of the car owner to keep a check on the condition of the engine and determine that there is no oil on the spark plug threads.